 The annual budget of the Federal Bureau of Prisons stands at more than $6 billion, up by more than $2 billion from ten years ago.
 Meanwhile, studies have proliferated suggesting that higher incarceration rates do not in fact lead to lower crime rates, and critics have questioned the fundamental fairness of sentences that can span decades for nonviolent offenses.

 Considering more widespread acceptance of marijuana and better public understanding of the challenges imposed by onerous federal sentences, perhaps it is not surprising that the vote to lower sentencing guidelines for drug crimes met with little resistance.
 But now, the U.S. Sentencing Commission has indicated that it may be pursuing lighter sentences for another category of offenses: federal white collar crime.

-Outrage over securities fraud, real estate fraud, business fraud, healthcare fraud and other types of white collar offenses that are federally prosecuted began to simmer after several high profile scandals in the early 2000s, and continued in the aftermath of the financial crisis.
+Outrage over securities fraud, real estate fraud, business fraud, Medicare fraud and other types of white collar offenses that are federally prosecuted began to simmer after several high profile scandals in the early 2000s, and continued in the aftermath of the financial crisis.
 But, the Sentencing Commission has shown indications that they are hopeful societal attitudes have now advanced to the point of favoring a more nuanced approach to white collar sentencing.

 On August 14, the Sentencing Commission voted on the coming year’s priorities, and expressed interest in the possibility of examining lower sentencing guidelines for white collar offenses.
 Indeed, white collar offenders are typically nonviolent and have very little risk of reoffending.
 Furthermore, in 2013, an American Bar Association task force recommended that a new white collar sentencing scheme that focused more on the culpability of a defendant than the amount of economic loss (which is the current focus) would result in fairer outcomes.